Scroll to content

 • Further increased opportunities to participate in competitive sport and friendly matches.

 • Opportunities to participate in a wider range of sports.
-All children will benefit from learning a wider variety of skills from the expertise of qualified coaches.
+All children will benefit from learning a wider variety of skills from expertise of qualified coaches.

 • ‘Pupil and staff voice’ interviews will continue to be carried out to discuss thoughts and views on PE and physical activity.

-• There is evidence of more pupils joining out of school sports clubs and taking up new hobbies as a result of the coaching and experiences that they have received and been offered in school.
+• There is evidence of more children joining out of school sports clubs and taking up new hobbies as a result of the coaching and experiences that they have received and been offered in school.
 We celebrate sporting achievements each Friday in our Achievements assembly along with the children’s names appearing on the weekly newsletter.

 Swimming